Ceiku/automateme/_pages/infrastructure.md

 ## Availability

-### Service uptime
+As we have seen with the dual node topology we can use one node to restore the other, while this greatly reduces the downtime of our services we might be able to do better, since we are taking a backup to the secondary node, if it had enough overhead it could run the most essential services while restoring the primary, the data is already there.

-As we have seen with the dual node topology we can use one node to restore the other, while this greatly reduces the downtime of our services we might be able to do better, since we are taking a backup to the secondary node, if it had enough overhead it could run the most essential services while restoring the primary, the data is already there, we just need to distribute the workload properly.
-The project is soon to migrate to kubernetes for easier distribution management.
+The third topology will enable scaling out as we please too, this will be done in future releases where the project use kubernetes to divide tasks automatically between our nodes.

-### Network
+### Networking

 Since we run our services containerized, we do not need to expose the ports to the host, let alone the gateway, this offers us a very granular level of control to where and how our services can be interacted with.
 By default each service expose relevant ports from the container to the host, this means that all our services will work on devices connected to the same local area network (LAN), usually our home network.
 This is a relatively safe option, but it does mean that we cannot access our services our their data from any other network, it is perfectly adequate for some sensitive services, but for our documents and file syncronisation we might want higher availability.